-12 Design speeds for thoroughfares outside subdivisions are rarely less than 35 mph and 13 may be as high as 50 mph.
-Thus, longer distance through traffic is mixed with shorter 14 trip traffic accessing local services.
-Higher volume, high speed streets fronted by the 15 walls of subdivisions or surface parking lots of commercial developments result in a built 16 environment that is uncomfortable for and impedes pedestrian, transit and bicycle 17 travel.
-See the top of Figure 1 below for an illustration of CSD.
+In CSD, design speeds for thoroughfares outside subdivisions are rarely less than 35 mph and may be as high as 50 mph.
+Thus, longer distance through traffic is mixed with shorter trip traffic accessing local services.
+Higher volume, high speed streets fronted by the walls of subdivisions or surface parking lots of commercial developments result in a built environment that impedes pedestrian, transit and bicycle due to long distances between signals, difficulty crossing wide roadways, lack of shade, and other accommodations for bicyclists and pedestrians..
+See the top of Figure 1 for an illustration of CSD.